EconLearn

 Marginal Tax Rate vs Average Tax Rate

 Marginal Tax Rate and Average Tax Rate are two Public Finance & Taxation concepts in AP Economics that students often mix up.
-In short: marginal tax rate is the marginal tax rate is the tax rate applied to the next dollar of income earned.
-Meanwhile, average tax rate is the average tax rate is total taxes paid divided by total income.
+The marginal tax rate is the tax rate applied to the next dollar of income earned.
+The average tax rate is total taxes paid divided by total income.
 Here is how they compare side by side.

 Marginal Tax Rate